 5: The Saint-Omer Spinning Mill

-A Vestige of the Textile Industry The Saint-Omer spinning mill is an abandoned industrial complex, once dedicated to the production of textiles.
-This vast and deserted place offers a fascinating setting for urban explorers.
+A Remnant of the Textile Industry: The Saint-Omer spinning mill is a former abandoned industrial complex, once dedicated to textile production.
+This vast and deserted site offers a fascinating setting for urban explorers.

 Site Features

-- State of Disrepair: In ruins, but some machinery is still present.
+- State of disrepair: In ruins, but some machines are still present.

 - Access: Restricted access, requiring discretion and caution.